Thursday, April 19 2018, 12 noon - 1 p.m.

-This program offers 1 hour participatory MCLE credit in Legal Ethics.
+This program offers 1 hour participatory MCLE credit and1 hour Competency Issues (formerly Detection/Prevention of Substance Abuse) credit.
 You must register in advance to participate.

 Moderator: Michael F. Kelleher